Adamisnothere/dataviz-project-template-proposal/README.md

 * Removed limit on number of airlines shown (up to max now)
 * Added feature to sort airlines alphabetically
 * Added time graph feature to see trends over time of each rating type for all airlines

+### Week4:
+* Added loading animation and replay button for the time graph data
+* Added grid lines to the time graph for easier viewing
+* Added the option to aggregate ALL airlines or choose a specific one in the time graph